infoyouth/infoyouth.github.io/_posts/2024-11-14-c-variables-and-constants.md

 <h1><span style='color:#e67e22'>Conclusion</span></h1>

-We've covered a lot of ground today, exploring the ins and outs of [topic].
+We've covered a lot of ground today, exploring the ins and outs of `C Variables and Constants`.
 It's been a journey, and hopefully, you've learned a thing or two! 😉

 ## <span style="color:#2980b9">Your Turn!</span>